 - A hazard pictogram or hazard statement consistent with the correct classification of the chemical.

-But labeling is not enough.
-You must train your staff how to use, dispense and store hazardous chemicals correctly.
-Which means never placing or storing chemicals in (or with) food containers (or utensils), and always use a portable container (purposefully designed) that is correctly labeled.
+However, labeling chemicals is not enough to minimise risk.
+You also must train your staff on how to correctly use, dispense and store hazardous chemicals.
+Chemicals must never be placed or stored in or with food containers and utensils.
+They must also be stored in a portable container which is purposefully designed and correctly labelled.

-This terrible accident resulted from a worker not using their Personal Protective Equipment (PPE) correctly.
-It is unknown whether the worker had received on-the-job training for work procedures and using PPE.
-But it does draw attention to the reason that PPE is always considered a last resort when managing a chemical risk.
+This horrific workplace accident was the result of a worker not using their Personal Protective Equipment (PPE) in the correct manner.
+While it is unknown if the worker received adequate on-the-job training for work procedures and using PPE, this terrible workplace accident draws attention to the fact that PPE is always considered a last resort when managing a chemical risk.

 PPE will almost always be a part of your risk control measures for reducing the exposure or your workers to toxic fumes and gases.
 PPE must only be used in conjunction with clear operating procedures and safe work methods.
 It’s not enough to train staff once.

-- Undergo regular training in the from of safety workshops, toolbox talks, and emergency drills
+- undergo regular training in the formof safety workshops, toolbox talks, and emergency drills

-- Know what to do in an emergency situation — like equipment failure or chemical reaction
+- know what to do in an emergency situationsuch as equipment failure or chemical reaction

-You must maintain PPE with regular servicing and replacement, training staff to alert managers and supervisors to damaged, worn or out-of-date equipment.
+To effectively manage risk in your business, you must maintain PPE with regular servicing and replacement, when required.
+Organisations should also implement training for staff so they can alert managers and supervisors if PPE is found to be damaged, worn or out-of-date.

 The American Cancer Council report that the chemical benzene is known to cause leukemia and other cancers of blood cells.
 Rates of leukemia, particularly acute myeloid leukemia (AML), have been found to be higher in studies of workers exposed to high levels of benzene, such as those in the chemical, shoemaking, and oil refining industries.

-For carcinogenic chemicals and other hazardous substances that emit chronic health hazards, there is no safe level of exposure.
-It is imperative that chemicals are correctly identified and hazard controls implemented to eliminate exposure to workers.
+There is no safe level of exposure for carcinogenic chemicals and other hazardous substances that emit chronic health hazards.
+Therefore, it is vital that organisations correctly identify chemicals and implement hazard controls to eliminate potential exposure to workers.

 Unlike many toxic health effects of chemicals, a carcinogenic effect may take many years to develop and there may be no early warning of adverse effects.
 A diagnosis of cancer may not be made until long after exposure ceases and it may not be simple to link the disease to an exposure at work.

-And it’s not enough to only consider the chemicals you actually use and store onsite.
-You must also consider what work practices might produce chronic health hazards too.
-For examples carcinogens can be generated by plant and machinery emitting exhaust fumes or wood dust.
+In addition to considering the methods in which you use and store chemicals onsite, you must also review any work practices that may produce chronic health hazards.
+For example, carcinogens can be generated by plant and machinery emitting exhaust fumes or wood dust.

-The eBook contains a step-by-step guide to introducing chemical risk management and control measures at your workplace, and includes workable templates to get you started quickly.
-Download and read it today by clicking on the image below:
+The helpful eBook contains a step-by-step guide to introducing chemical risk management and control measures at your workplace.
+We have also included workable templates to get you started quickly.
+You may download it for free and read it to today by simply clicking on the image below.